InspireNXE/Colorize/README.md

 * .NET 4.0

 ### Download
-Colorsion can be downloaded from the following URL: http://assets.inspirenxe.org/files/colorsion/colorsion.exe
+Colorize can be downloaded from the following URL: http://assets.inspirenxe.org/files/colorize/colorize_latest.exe

 ### Cloning
-If you are using Git, use this command to clone the project: `git clone git@github.com:Grinch/Colorsion.git`
+If you are using Git, use this command to clone the project: `git clone git@github.com:Grinch/Colorize.git`